Are you trying to figure out how to create a membership site with WordPress?

 And when your pricing page shows up below the Menu Structure, drag it to rearrange it to where you want it and then click Save.

 Want to read about even more ways to boost your online income?
 Check out this article on WPForms power hacks to grow your business online.
+You might also be interested in our roundup of the top PayPal plugins for WordPress.

 So what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.